ChinaWatch-OS/build/README.md

 # ChinaWatch OS
+## This is a fork of the [DZ09](https://github.com/MediatekInfo/DZ09) repository.

-This project was created with the aim of writing free firmware for various сhinese smartwatches based on the Mediatek 62XX platform.
-The main devices for which the firmware is being developed are GT-08S and DZ09
+This project was created with the aim of writing free firmware for various сhinese smartwatches based on the Mediatek 6261 platform.
+The main devices for which the firmware is being developed are GT-08S and DZ09.

 # Compiling
 **1. Installing programs**